culanomeara/adventureswithwood/README.md

 You can Fork the Repository.
 This makes a copy of the original repository on our Github account so you can make changes without affecting the original repository.
 1. Log into GitHub and locate the GitHub repository you want.
-2. Click on the "Fork" button which is located in the top right corner.
+2. Click on the "Fork" button which is in the top right corner.
 3. You will now have a copy of the original repository in your GitHub account.

 [Back to top](<#contents>)